CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

     Please **do not read a huge number of files from the shared file system**, use fast local disk or package your data into larger files instead!

 Many machine learning tasks, such as training a model, require reading a huge number of relatively small files from the drive.
-Unfortunately the Lustre-shared file system (e.g. `/scratch`, `/projappl` and users' home directories) does not perform very well when opening a lot of files, and it also causes noticeable slowdowns for all users of Puhti.
+Unfortunately the Lustre-shared file systems (e.g. `/scratch`, `/projappl` and users' home directories) do not perform very well when opening a lot of files, and it also causes noticeable slowdowns for all users of the supercomputer.
 Instead, consider more efficient approaches, including:

 - packaging your dataset into larger files
 - taking into use the [NVME fast local storage](../../computing/running/creating-job-scripts-puhti.md#local-storage) on the GPU nodes.